czgarrett/CZGTextureCreator/README.md

 	                            size: CGSizeMake(320,200)
 	                        htmlText: @"<span style=\"font-size: 16;\">Unladen swallow ground speed: <b>32</b> <i>mph</i></span>"];

+	// Texture creator will then pack the above frames and call the draw blocks for each one.
+It will also add the frame names to the texture frame cache.
 	CCTexture2D *texture = [textureCreator createTexture];

 	// Create a batch node so that all sprites drawn from the texture are batched into one draw call